elizabrock/minimal-mistakes/wedding.md

 You'll be walking around on a lawn, so stilletos are probably not a wise choice.

-The bride will be wearing a full-length sleeveless dress.
+The bride will be wearing a full-length off-the-shoulder dress.
 The groom will be wearing a suit.